 TABLE 174-1Important Risk Factors for Bacterial Meningitis ||Download (.pdf) TABLE 174-1 Important Risk Factors for Bacterial Meningitis

 Neurosurgical procedure/head injury

 Unvaccinated to Haemophilus influenzae type b, Neisseria meningitidis, or Streptococcus pneumoniae

 The presentation of fever, headache, stiff neck, and altered mental status is commonly seen in patients with bacterial meningitis.
 Although most patients have at least two of four of these symptoms, their absence does not exclude meningitis.
 Headache is the most common symptom and is seen in more than 85% of patients.
-Fever is the second most common symptom.7 Seizures and focal neurologic deficits are seen in ...
+Fever is the second most common symptom.7 Seizures and focal neurologic deficits are seen in 25% to ...